Universumgames/expoll_server/API.md

     -   `pollID` the polls uuid
 -   return 400 if parameters are missing
 -   returns 409 if parameters are wrong type
+-   returns 413 if the user has "owns"/maintains/created too many polls at the same time

 ### Edit a poll